RCMartins/blinky/docs/mutators.md

 name: RemoveOneCase

-description: Changes partial function applications, creating mutations where one of the cases is missing.
+description: Changes partial function applications, creating mutations where one of the cases is unreachable.

 example mutation 1: